OwenHunter/Thirteen/README.md

 # Thirteen - Discord Bot
-This Discord bot is a project, adding new commands as I need them in whatever servers I am in.
+This Discord bot is a project, programmed in Python, adding new commands as I need them in whatever servers I am in.

 The commands that the bot currently have are:
 - DnD.Announce